Pendle Hill - Girraween

 Recent residential development output has been above average within Pendle Hill - Girraween when compared nationally

 Pendle Hill - Girraween has recorded approximately 92 residential property approvals per year over the past five financial years, totalling 461 homes.
-As of FY-26, 24 approvals have been granted.
-On average, 0.5 people move to the area annually for each dwelling built between FY-21 and FY-25, indicating that new supply is meeting or exceeding demand.
-The average construction cost value of new homes is $324,000.
+As of FY-26, 32 approvals have been granted.
+On average, 0.5 people moved to the area annually for each dwelling built between FY-21 and FY-25.
+The average construction cost value of new homes was $324,000.

-In FY-26, $19.0 million in commercial approvals have been registered, demonstrating moderate commercial development levels compared to Greater Sydney.
-Pendle Hill - Girraween records 11.0% less building activity per person than the city average but ranks among the 70th percentile nationally for new building activity.
-The area's housing mix is 27.0% standalone homes and 73.0% townhouses or apartments, reflecting a shift from the current housing mix of 45.0% houses due to reduced development site availability and changing lifestyle demands.
-The location has approximately 205 people per dwelling approval, indicating a low-density market.
-According to AreaSearch's latest quarterly estimate, Pendle Hill - Girraween is expected to grow by 1,066 residents by 2041.
+This financial year, $19.0 million in commercial approvals have been registered.
+Compared to Greater Sydney, Pendle Hill - Girraween has 11.0% less building activity per person but ranks among the 70th percentile nationally.
+New building activity comprised 27.0% standalone homes and 73.0% townhouses or apartments.
+The location had approximately 205 people per dwelling approval, indicating an expanding market.
+By 2041, Pendle Hill - Girraween is projected to grow by 363 residents based on current development patterns and AreaSearch quarterly estimates.

 Frequently Asked Questions - Development